 Our stations are specifically built for local environments.
 Following a transit-oriented development approach, the stations seamlessly integrate with existing first and last-mile solutions while providing a dynamic space where passengers can access goods, on-demand services, and unique experiences.
 Stations are designed as vibrant and sustainable hubs, adding substantial value to the surrounding neighborhood while fostering a strong sense of connection and engagement within the community.

 The low-pressure environment inside the tube is achieved through a specially designed HyperloopTT vacuum unit.
 Co-developed with Leybold, the inventor of the vacuum pump, the unit fits within a standard shipping container to offer a plug-and-play solution.
 The system is optimized to achieve and maintain low pressure in the tubes while minimizing energy consumption and maximizing operational uptime.
 The containers will be located along the route every 6.2 miles.

 With the air inside the tube drastically reduced, the capsule can achieve high speeds with less energy consumption.

-Our proprietary passive magnetic levitation technology called Inductrack™ is a game-changer for high speed transportation.
-The magnets are arranged in a Halbach array configuration, enabling the capsule to levitate over an unpowered but conductive track.
+Our proprietary passive magnetic levitation technology called Inductrack™ is a game-changer for high-speed transportation.
+The magnets are arranged in a Halbach array configuration, enabling capsule levitation over an unpowered but conductive track.
 As capsules move through the low-pressure environment, they use very little energy on route thanks to the reduced drag forces.

 Should there ever be a power failure, the capsule will automatically slow down and settle on its auxiliary wheels at low speed.
 The Inductrack™ system was tested and validated on a full-scale passive levitation track.
 HyperloopTT then improved the technology and optimized it for a low-pressure environment through testing in our prototype.